 The SkyHigh Paragliding Club is very keen to help new pilots in their first years of flying.
 The Club has a nominated Novice Pilot Representative who will organise specific events and provide all sorts of help to new pilots.
 Join the Club!
+Please see our Safety Guidelines.

 Please look through the Resources area of this website where you will find lots of invaluable info for new pilots.
 You should also join the SkyHigh Forum to read the posts and ask questions.
 Get in touch with the Novice Representative via the Contact page.